wso2/docs-mg/en/docs/how-tos/analytics-for-microgateway.md

 <html><div class="admonition tip">
 <p class="admonition-title">Tip</p>
 <p><b>Best Practice</b></p>
 <p>In a distributed setup, the analytics data is uploaded to a shared location from multiple Microgateway nodes.
-To avoid multiple nodes competing to upload the same file, we recommend enabling the <code>                  taskUploadFiles                 </code> property in <strong>only one node</strong> .
+To avoid multiple nodes competing to upload the same file, WSO2 recommends enabling the <code>                  taskUploadFiles                 </code> property in <strong>only one node</strong>.
 Make sure that you disable this in the rest of the Microgateway nodes.</p>
 <p>You can also opt to have your own design as a workaround.</p>
 </div>
 </html>